HaysamAmin/MLframework/Readme.md

 #---------------------------------------------------------------------------------------------------#
-#   This is a central repository that contains all lab submissions, including Lab                   #
+#                This is the central repository where all lab submissions are stored                #
 #---------------------------------------------------------------------------------------------------#
 Student ID: 8953681
 Student Name: Haysam Elamin